BMB-STAT/BMB-STAT5/chapter1.md

 Then you can combine these 2 vectors together into a dataframe, using the function `data.frame()`

+PLEASE NOTE - this is the last exercise.
+If you encounter an error when you submit this answer, do not waste time trying to find a solution, there is a bug in the code I have not been able to fix.
+We will go over this last exercise at the beginning of STAT5 in class session.

 `@hint`
 If `data1$a` returns
 `[1] 3 5 6 7`